-The Callery Pear Tree is very harmful in the following ways
+The Callery Pear Tree is very harmful to the environment, and potentially your property in the following ways:

-The growth rate is faster than native trees, thereby slowing or preventing their growth
+- The growth rate is faster than most native trees, thereby slowing or preventing their growth

 Now I will go into more detail to each of these bullet points to expand upon them, and provide you the detailed reasoning as to why you should not use this tree in your landscaping.

 Well, they are a flowering tree.
-Beautiful flowers.
-A Bradford Pear tree in full bloom looks gorgeous.
+A Callery Pear tree in full bloom looks gorgeous.
 It also looks a bit strange though, as pretty much all other trees have no leave or even buds while the Bradford Pear Tree is a tall bastion of white blooms.

 These trees can tolerate almost any environmental conditions and grow very fast, reaching 15′ (5m) in just 5 years or so.
 With a max height of roughly 30′ (10m).
 Also, they have a nice round or egg-like shape to them, which can be attractive for residential yards and landscaping.

-In the 1960’s, a cultivar known as the Bradford was developed (in Maryland).
-The Bradford Pear trees were initially planted/sold with the promise of them being ‘sterile’.
-So people planted these trees thinking they would not reproduce.
-But nurseries have been making their own cultivars for some time, cross pollination regularly occurs.
+To further compound the problem, nurseries have been making their own cultivars for some time, and cross pollination regularly occurs.
 However, it has been shown (and I observe it each Spring) that the trees can cross-pollinate with other species.
 Meaning these small little pears that are produced in the fall, are actually viable seeds.
 Well, the birds will eventually eat them and spread the seeds in a natural way, leading to many new saplings in the Spring.

-Trees that are grafted with ‘hybridized’, sterile varieties may produce the ‘sterile’ fruits.
-Those fruits will become viable seeds through cross pollination.
-Since these are hybrids, these seeds will produce one of two things – the original Callery Pear tree from China, or what ever it cross pollinated with.
+Since these are hybrids, the seeds will produce one of two things – the original Callery Pear tree from China, or what ever it cross pollinated with.
 The true Callery Pear from China is even worse than these ‘Bradford’ varieties.
-The Chinese Native version produces thorns that can get up to 4″ long, similar to a Honey Locust.
+As the Chinese Native version produces thorns that can get up to 4″ long, similar to a Honey Locust tree.
 These thorns can injure people, animals, and puncture tires.
 Additionally they can form dense thickets, and make land less desirable for people AND wildlife.

 An invader from another land

-The main reason this tree blooms before Oaks and Maples have full buds is because it isn’t from North America.
-The Bradford Pear tree is native to China, and has evolved in a completely different ecosystem.
+The main reason the Callery Pear tree blooms before Oaks and Maples have leaves is because it isn’t from North America.
+Since the Callery Pear tree is native to China, it has evolved in a completely different ecosystem.
 So it doesn’t take many warm days after winter before the tree ‘wakes’ up from its Winter slumber and thinks it is time to put leaves out.

 Hardy and Robust